Step-by-Step: How to Make Chin Chin That Tastes Like Home

 Share

-To make a batch of Chin Chin, you’ll need:
+To prepare a fresh batch, you’ll need:

-- 4 cups of all-purpose flour
+- 4 cups all-purpose flour

-- 1/2 cup of sugar
+- 1/2 cup sugar

-- 1/2 teaspoon of nutmeg
+- 1/2 teaspoon nutmeg

-- 1/4 teaspoon of salt
+- 1/4 teaspoon salt

-- 1/2 cup of margarine or butter
+- 1/2 cup margarine or butter

 - 2 large eggs

-- 1/2 cup of evaporated milk or water
+- 1/2 cup evaporated milk or water

 - Vegetable oil (for frying)